-- D. The Bank shall also submit to the GCG periodically in electronic form the following: (a) common form financial statements based on annual audited financial statements within thirty (30) days from receipt of the report; (b) dividend computations and payments in accordance with Republic Act No. 7656, also known as "The Dividends Law"; (c) cash and investment balances; (d) actual and projected Statement of Cash Surplus/Deficit; (e) capital expenditure program; (f) Statement of Financial Operations; (g) acquisition or disposition of assets; (h) off balance sheet transactions; and (i) reports for the annual corporate budget call such as but not limited to the following: (i.1) physical and financial performance reports (the immediately preceding three (3) years); and (i.2) sources and uses of funds (the immediately preceding three (3) years) and the proposal for the coming year.1 - E. The Report on Conglomerate Structure shall be considered as Category A-1 report and shall be submitted to the BSP Financial Supervision Department VII within 30 calendar days after the end of every calendar year.2 - F. The Report on Material Related Party Transactions shall be considered as Category A-1 report and shall be submitted to the BSP Financial Supervision Department VII within 20 calendar days after the end of the reference quarter.3 - G. The report required under Section 5 of BSP Circular No. 749, Series of 2012, relative to the replacement of the Chief Risk Officer shall be considered as Category A-1 report and shall be submitted to BSP within 5 calendar days from the time of approval of the board of directors. - H. The Annual Report of All Interlocking Positions of the Bank's Directors and Officers shall be submitted to the BSP Financial Supervision Department VII within twenty (20) banking days from the end of each reference year.4 - I. The Bank shall submit a notice of secondment of employees to the BSP Financial Supervision Department VII within ten (10) banking days from approval.5 - J. The Bank shall submit to the BSP Financial Supervision Department VII the board approved purposes for the grant of loans, advances, or any other forms of credit accommodations to officers for approval of the BSP within twenty (20) banking days from approval thereof of the Bank's board.6
+- D. The Bank should disclose all relevant information on its corporate governance policies and practices in its Annual Report (AR), which should be continuously updated and posted on the Bank's website.
+The AR should contain the following disclosures, among others: - a) A policy on disclosure of all relevant and material information on individual board directors and key executives to evaluate their experience and qualifications, and assess any potential and/or actual conflicts of interest: - b) Accurate disclosure to the public of every material fact or event that occurs in the Bank, particularly on the acquisition or disposal of significant assets; - c) The attendance record of the Bank 's directors for the previous year; and - d) Other information that the SEC or other regulatory agencies, may, from time to time require disclosure of. - E. The Board shall regularly submit, as may be required by the GCG and other Government Agencies, the following: (a) Performance Scorecards; (b) implementation of the audit recommendations of COA; and (c) compliance with commitments on servicing loans to, and borrowings guaranteed by, the National Government.1 - F. The Bank shall also submit to the GCG periodically in electronic form the following: (a) common form financial statements based on annual audited financial statements within thirty (30) days from receipt of the report; (b) dividend computations and payments in accordance with Republic Act No. 7656, also known as "The Dividends Law"; (c) cash and investment balances; (d) actual and projected Statement of Cash Surplus/Deficit; (e) capital expenditure program; (f) Statement of Financial Operations; (g) acquisition or disposition of assets; (h) off balance sheet transactions; and (i) reports for the annual corporate budget call such as but not limited to the following: (i.1) physical and financial performance reports (the immediately preceding three (3) years); and (i.2) sources and uses of funds (the immediately preceding three (3) years) and the proposal for the coming year.2 - G. The Report on Conglomerate Structure shall be considered as Category A-1 report and shall be submitted to the BSP Financial Supervision Department VII within 30 calendar days after the end of every calendar year.3

+- H. The Report on Material Related Party Transactions shall be considered as Category A-1 report and shall be submitted to the BSP Financial Supervision Department VII within 20 calendar days after the end of the reference quarter.1 - I. The report required under Section 5 of BSP Circular No. 749, Series of 2012, relative to the replacement of the Chief Risk Officer shall be considered as Category A-1 report and shall be submitted to BSP within 5 calendar days from the time of approval of the board of directors. - J. The Annual Report of All Interlocking Positions of the Bank's Directors and Officers shall be submitted to the BSP Financial Supervision Department VII within twenty (20) banking days from the end of each reference year.
+2 - K. The Bank shall submit a notice of secondment of employees to the BSP Financial Supervision Department VII within ten (10) banking days from approval.3 - L. The Bank shall submit to the BSP Financial Supervision Department VII the board approved purposes for the grant of loans, advances, or any other forms of credit accommodations to officers for approval of the BSP within twenty (20) banking days from approval thereof of the Bank's board.
+4